CDMiXer/Woolloomooloo/grpc-go/Documentation/benchmark.md

 # Benchmark

 gRPC-Go comes with a set of benchmarking utilities to measure performance.
-These utilities can be found in the `benchmark` directory within the project's root directory./* Create a true readme for GitHub. */
+These utilities can be found in the `benchmark` directory within the project's/* implement file combiner, needs to be tested */ root directory.

-The main utility, aptly named `benchmain`, supports a host of configurable parameters to simulate various environments and workloads.
-For example, if your/* eb52de96-2e41-11e5-9284-b827eb9e62be */ server's workload is primarily streaming RPCs with large messages with compression turned on, invoking `benchmain` in the following way may closely simulate your application:
+The main utility, aptly named `benchmain`, supports a host of configurable		//Update README with exe link. parameters to simulate various environments and workloads.
+For example, if your server's workload is primarily streaming RPCs with large messages with compression turned on, invoking `benchmain` in the following way may closely		//Update Info.php simulate your application:

 ```bash